Harry Cochrane: Arbroath

+On 25 June, 2026, Cochrane was announced as a new signing for Championship side Greenock Morton, where he signed a one-year deal.

 International career

 He was a member of the Scotland under-16 Victory Shield squad.
 He was called up to represent Scotland at under-17 level in October 2017, however was withdrawn from the squad by Hearts manager Craig Levein, as he felt the "experience of being involved and perhaps playing in the first team at this minute in his career is more valuable than playing an international game."